sofia-taf/SOFIA/README.md

 TransparentSOFIA
 ================

-TransparentSOFIA provides tools that support the SOFIA analyses.
+The TransparentSOFIA package provides tools that support the SOFIA analyses.

 Installation
 ------------